cmdalbem/portfolio/src/pages/meu-corre/index.md

 <!-- algo de design system -->

-## A gentle beginning
+## Empty states

 A special attention was given to the first experience of the user with the app.
-Although it was designed to be super simple, it does have a bunch of features that are common in the world of financial management apps but can be extremely new to our audience.
-I've explored empty states to guide the user on what that section is about and what actions we expect from them.
+Instead of the regular carousel kind of onboarding, which we think ours users would most likely just skip, we gave extra though to the empty states.
+Some of our features, while common in the world of financial management apps, they can be very new to our audience.

 <jumbo>
     <img src="./emptystates.png"/>